-The Performance Fee accrues monthly and is included in the monthly calculation of the Net Asset Value.
+The Performance Fee accrues weekly and is included in the weekly calculation of the Net Asset Value.
 The Performance Fee crystallises at the end of each Performance Calculation Period (calendar quarterly) and is paid to the Investment Manager quarterly in arrears.
+The first Performance Calculation Period in respect of a Class will be the period commencing on the Business Day immediately following the close of the Initial Offer Period in respect of such Class and ending at the last Net Asset Value of calendar quarter in which the close of such Initial Offer Period falls.
 Performance Fees are calculated after the deduction of any accrued Performance Fee for the relevant Performance Calculation Period.